MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/storage/Get-PhysicalDisk.md

 ### -Description
 Gets the physical disks that contain the specified description.
-Enter a description, or use wildcard characters to enter a description pattern.
+Enter a description or use wildcard characters to enter a description pattern.

 ```yaml
 Type: String[]